Pjulakanti/scaling-bassoon/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) Money Tree

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The user inputs a category of their expenditures they would like to look at.
+The program produces a pie graph of what the user spent in the last month.
+For instance if the category is food, each slice of the pie graph is an individual foot item the user has purchased.
+In addition, the user has the option to be shown a line graph of their purchases over time.